-After sending out multiple RFPs, you will have a selection of interested parties who can deliver the goods and services you require that will best fit your needs, both for the skills they offer and how that meets the demands of your budget.
+After sending out multiple RFPs, you will have a selection of interested parties who can deliver the goods and services you require that will best fit your needs, both for the skills they offer and how they meet the demands of your budget.

 RFPs are not only a way to simplify shopping around for vendors and contractors who meet the criteria of your project; they also detail the scope of the work and what the payment for the goods and services will be.
 Having this clearly laid out in the RFP helps avoid any miscommunications down the line about compensation, delivery dates and more.

 What Is the Difference Between an RFP, RFI & an RFQ?

 There are so many different types of request forms that it can get a bit confusing to differentiate between them.
 For instance, there is a request for information (RFI), which is used when a business knows what it wants from a bidder, but requires more detail.
 RFIs are therefore less lengthy documents because they are concerned more with clarifying information provided by a vendor or contractor.